dwyl/phoenix-ecto-append-only-log-example/README.md

 <br />

-> **Note**: If any these terms are unclear to you now, don't worry we will be clarifying them below.
+> **Note**: If any these terms are unclear to you now, don't worry we will be clarifying them below. <br />
-The main thing to remember is that using an Append-only Log to store your App's data makes it _much_ easier to build the App almost _immediately_ because records are never changed, history is preserved and can easily be referred to i.e: you have built-in "history"/traceability, debug-ability, and usage stats!
+The main thing to remember is that using an Append-only Log to store your App's data makes it _much_ easier to build the App because records are never modified, history is preserved and can easily be referred to i.e: you have built-in "history"/traceability, debug-ability, and usage stats!

-Once you overcome the _initial_ learning curve, you will see that your Apps become _easy_ to _reason_ about and you will "_unlock_" many other possibilities for useful features and functionality that will _delight_ the users!
+Once you overcome the _initial_ learning curve, you will see that your Apps become _easy_ to _reason_ about and you will "_unlock_" many other possibilities for useful features and functionality that will _delight_ the people _using_ your product/service! <br />
 You will get your work done much faster and more reliably, users will be happier with the UX and Product Owners/Managers will be able to _see_ how data is transformed in the app;
 _easily_ visualise the usage data and "flow" on analytics charts/graphs in _realtime_!

+## Who?

+This example/tutorial is for
+_all_ developers who have a basic understanding of Phoenix, general knowledge of database storage in web apps and want to "level up" their knowledge/skills.
+People who want to improve the _reliability_ of the product they are building.
+Those who want to understand more ("advanced") "distributed" application architecture including the ability to (optionally/incrementally) use IPFS and/or Blockchain!

 ## What?